-The Distributed Optical Fibre Sensors Research Group investigates novel distributed optical fibre sensors and laser designs for sensing applications.
-With over 25 publications in the last five years it is one of the leading players in the technological development of Distributed Optical Fibre Sensors.
+The Distributed Optical Fibre Sensors Research Group investigates novel distributed optical fibre sensors for sensing applications.
+With over 35 publications in the last five years it is one of the leading players in the technological development of Distributed Optical Fibre Sensors.

-Distributed Fibre Optic sensors (DOFSs) offer unique possibilities for monitoring a wide range of variables such as temperature, strain, acoustic perturbations, etc. The distinctive property of such sensors is their ability to spatially resolve measurands along the entire length of their sensing fibre simultaneously.
+Distributed Fibre Optic sensors (DOFSs) offer unique possibilities for monitoring a wide range of variables such as temperature, strain, acoustic perturbations, etc. The distinctive property of such sensors is their ability to spatially resolve measurands along the entire length of the sensing fibre at once.

 During the 1990s, the two main areas of interest were distributed temperature and strain measurements.
 During this period, the University of Southampton enjoyed a very successful collaboration with York Sensors Ltd, a local Southampton company that led the world in distributed temperature sensing and later acquired by the Schlumberger group.